 Branding… So much more than just a logo

-When it comes to branding a business, the first thing that comes to mind for most people is a logo.
-Branding is so much more than just a logo.
+When it comes to branding a business, most people’s first thought is the visual aspect; a logo.
 It’s the persona of your business, what it is, what it provides and the ways in which you get your business out there.

 It’s a first impression that potential customers have with your business, and you know what they say about first impressions… You only get one.

 Regardless of the kind of company you have, what type of audience you’re looking to entice – you will inevitably have a lot of competition.
 Your branding defines what makes you unique and shows your customers why they should go for you over your competitors.